jmoore001/JM_Custom_Maya_Tools/README.md

 2 - Move the shelf file 'shelf_CustomJM.mel' to 'C:\Users\<user>\Documents\maya\<version>\prefs\shelves

+3 - Restart Maya

-3 - (Optional) add your desired tools to your own shelf with cmd + mmb
+4 - (Optional) add your desired tools to your own shelf with cmd + mmb

 All set